 "I have worked for taco bell for over 12 years with success in being promoted.
 They had offered me promotion to RGM several times but I declined because that would take more of my college and study time."

-Taco Bell employees earn $27,000 annually on average, or $13 per hour, which is 59% lower than the national salary average of $66,000 per year.
-25 Taco Bell employees have shared their salaries on CareerBliss.
+Taco Bell employees earn $27,000 annually on average, or $13 per hour, which is Infinity% higher than the national salary average of $0 per year.
+0 Taco Bell employees have shared their salaries on CareerBliss.
 Find Taco Bell Salaries by Job Title.

 According to our data, the highest paying job at Taco Bell is a Chief Marketing Officer at $300,000 annually.
 Browse Taco Bell Salaries by Job Profile.

-According to our data, the lowest paying job at Taco Bell is a Preparer at $12,000 annually.
+According to our data, the lowest paying job at Taco Bell is a Graphic Designer at $12,000 annually.
 Browse Taco Bell Salaries by Job Profile.

 According to reviews on CareerBliss, employees commonly rated the pros of working at Taco Bell to be Company Culture, Growth Opportunities, People You Work With and Person You Work For, and no cons.